-Services that are covered for you

-you get these services Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered by Medicare Part A or B and are not related to your terminal prognosis; If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by HealthSun MediSun Plus but are not covered by Medicare Part A or B. HealthSun MediSun Plus but are related to your terminal prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: • If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services • If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by HealthSun MediSun Plus but are not covered by Medicare Part A or B: HealthSun MediSun Plus will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations There is no coinsurance, Covered Medicare Part B services include: copayment, or deductible Pneumonia vaccine for the pneumonia, • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary influenza, and Hepatitis B vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Prior-authorization may be required.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
-Inpatient hospital care \$0 copay for each Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-Medicare-covered stay and Medicare-covered services.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services This plan covers unlimited additional days for your Medicare-covered inpatient stay.

-- Costs of special care units (such as intensive care or coronary care units) - Drugs and medications vou get these services
+Inpatient hospital care \$0 copay for each Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other 1 0 types of inpatient hospital services.
+Inpatient hospital care starts the day you are Medicare-covered formally admitted to the hospital with a doctor's order.
+The day before you are services. discharged is your last inpatient day.
+Covered services include but are not limited to: This plan covers unlimited Semi-private room (or a private room if medically necessary) additional days for your Meals including special diets Medicare-covered Regular nursing services inpatient stay.
+Costs of special care units (such as intensive care or coronary care units) Drugs and medications